HHS/simpler-grants-gov/documentation/decisions/adr/000n-ticketing-system.md

   - Supports built-in [workflow automation](jira-automation)
   - Supports custom ticket templates
 - **Cons**
-  - Licenses have a monthly fee
+  - Licenses have a monthly fee (above 10 users)
   - Sprint boards can't be viewed without Zenhub login
+  - Members of the public can't submit requests to a Jira board
   - Requires tracking tickets and planning sprints on a different platform

 ## Links <!-- OPTIONAL -->